 Keep in mind that when we make up our opinion about someone, we are influenced by dozens of factors.
 When trying to figure out what is true or false about others, we cannot get completely ‘outside’ ourselves.

 First impression traps

 In many of my other posts and videos on my channel, you have probably heard me talk about the variety of unconscious biases that influence the way others think about us.
 And obviously, you, myself, and everyone else is guilty of being biased too.
 Most of us tend to be overconfident in our opinions once formed, not realizing that it’s dangerous to rely on our automatic judgments that often stem from associations stored in our memories.
-I call these “first impression traps” – factors that heavily influence how we perceive someone, and that can, therefore, be absolutely misleading.
+I call these “first impression traps” – factors that heavily influence how we perceive someone and that can, therefore, be absolutely misleading.

 First impression intelligence

 However, the truth is that most of us want to make a good and lasting impression on people that is positive.
-We want people to want to work with us, trust us, be our friends, be our colleagues and co-workers, buy from us, hire us, think of us as confident, trustworthy, kind, or smart.
+We want people to want to work with us, trust us, be our friends, be our colleagues and co-workers, buy from us, hire us, and think of us as confident, trustworthy, kind, or smart.
 We want to be an asset.
 We want to be remembered for good things and not for things we did not take the time to consider or control.

 Often our first impressions come down to simply taking the time to understand what that impression is saying to others and how we can tweak it to ensure it is saying exactly what we want to say – and it stays with us.
-I have developed a quiz that helps you find out what signals you send to the world and if they could be misleading too.
+I have developed an audit that helps you find out what signals you send to the world and if they could be misleading too.

 My goal is to help you control these first impressions and let them work in your favor.
 So, I invite you to stick around and learn more about how you can improve your first impression in upcoming videos by following me here or on your favorite social network.

-When you create, form, and design the best YOU on the inside and outside, you’ll find making an impression on people easy every single time – plus you attract those who do the same.
+When you create, form and design the best YOU on the inside and outside, you’ll find making an impression on people easy every single time – plus, you attract those who do the same.